-World MoveIt Day is an international hackathon to improve the MoveIt code base, documentation, and community.
-We hope to close as many pull requests and issues as possible and explore new areas of features and improvements for the now five year old framework.
+World MoveIt!
+Day is an international hackathon to improve the MoveIt! code base, documentation, and community.
+We hope to close as many pull requests and issues as possible and explore new areas of features and improvements for the now seven year old framework.
 Everyone is welcome to participate from their local workplace, simply by working on open issues.
 In addition, a number of companies and groups host meetings on their sites all over the world.
 A video feed will unite the various locations and enable more collaboration.
 Maintainers will take part in some of these locations.

-Please state your intent to join the international event on this form.
-Note that specific locations have their own signups in addition to this form.
+Please state your intent to join the event on this form.
+Note that specific locations will have their own signups in addition to this form.

 If you aren’t near an organized event we encourage you to have your own event in your lab/organization/company and video conference in to all the other events.
-We would also like to mail your team or event some MoveIt stickers to schwag out your robots with.
-State your intent to join on this form.
+We would also like to mail your team or event some MoveIt! stickers to schwag out your robots!

 We recommend the Kinetic LTS branch/release.
-The Lunar release is simply a copy of the Kinetic branch (it is not forked yet) and the Indigo branch is considered “stable” - only ABI/API-stable changes will be backported.
+The Melodic release is also a good choice but is new and has been tested less.
+The Indigo branch is considered stable and frozen - and only critical bug fixes will be backported.

-Suggested areas for improvement are tracked on the new unified moveit repo via several labels:
+Suggested areas for improvement are tracked on MoveIt’s GitHub repo via several labels:

-If you would like to help the MoveIt project by tackling an issue, claim the issue by commenting “I’ll work on this” and a maintainer will then hopefully add the label “assigned”.
+If you would like to help the MoveIt! project by tackling an issue, claim the issue by commenting “I’ll work on this” and a maintainer will add the label “assigned”.
 Feel free to ask further questions in each issue’s comments.
 The developers will aim to reply to WMD-related questions before the event begins.

 If you have ideas and improvements for the project, please add your own issues to the tracker, using the appropriate labels where applicable.
 It’s fine if you want to then claim them for yourself.